MartinoMensio/claimreview-collector/README.md

 size: 992 events

-used for: UrlLabels (twitter urls can be built from tweet_id) TODO
+used for: url_labels (twitter urls can be built from tweet_id) TODO

 ## `fever`